Why Years of Experience Aren’t Enough in Contact Centre Management

-Why years of experience is not enough for Contact Centre management success
+Why years of experience is not enough for Contact Centre management success.

-Where they tell you some variation of “I have over 5, 15, 35 years of experience in the industry.”
+You’ve heard it before: “I have 5, 15, 35 years of experience in the industry.”

 The way they write their emails.
 Or the way they measure quality.
 Even the way they calculate productivity.